 Since the beginning of film, it feels, men of substance have almost always had a decanter nearby, ready to pour a tumbler or three of whiskey for themselves, their friends, or even for clients.
 The decanter itself, usually made from crystal, oftentimes steals the show.
 You don’t know what is inside, but you can see that the vessel is a work of art.

 But, the question is: why use a whiskey decanter?

-For wine, there is a definitive purpose: a decanter lets wine breathe, which allows certain flavors and notes to express themselves after being stuck in a bottle (wine decanters don’t have seals like whiskey decanters do).
+For wine, there is a definitive purpose: a decanter lets the wine breathe, which allows certain flavors and notes to express themselves after being stuck in a bottle; wine decanters don’t have seals as whiskey decanters do.
 Decanting wine can also remove sediment that might be at the bottom of the vintage.

 For whiskey, though, there really isn’t a need for oxidizing or removing sediment.
 What it comes down to is aesthetics.
 If you want to look particularly badass or in control, then go ahead, put that whiskey in a decanter!

 What to Look for in a Whiskey Decanter